Global well-posedness of advective Lotka-Volterra competition systems with nonlinear diffusion: Parabolic--elliptic system in multi--dimensional domain

-where $C_{412}$ and $C_{413}$ are positive constants.
+where $C_{414}$ and $C_{415}$ are positive constants.
 Collecting (\ref{417}) and (\ref{44}), we have from (\ref{416})

-where $C_{414}$ is a positive constant and the last inequality follows from Young's inequality and the assumption that $\max\{m_1,m_2,\alpha\}\geq0$.
-Solving (\ref{418}) gives rise to the boundedness of $\int_\Omega u^p$ for any $p>2$ hence the global existence and boundedness follow. \end{proof} According to Theorem \ref{theorem43}, only one of $m_1$, $m_2$ and $\alpha$ needs to be nonnegative to guarantee the global existence and boundedness of (\ref{415}) in contrast to Theorem \ref{theorem41} and Theorem \ref{theorem42}.
-Apparently this is due to the effect of population attraction.
+where the last inequality follows from Young's inequality and the assumption that $\max\{m_1,m_2,\alpha\}\geq0$.
+Solving (\ref{418}) gives rise to the boundedness of $\int_\Omega u^p$ for any $p>2$ hence the global existence and boundedness follow. \end{proof} According to Theorem \ref{theorem43}, only one of $m_1$, $m_2$ and $\alpha$ is needs to be nonnative to guarantee the global existence and boundedness of (\ref{415})in contrast to Theorem \ref{theorem41} and Theorem \ref{theorem42}.
+Apparently, this is due to the effect of population attraction.
 It is necessary to point out that for chemotaxis model, it is well known that chemo--attraction destabilizes the system and supports the occurrence of blowups, while chemo--repulsion tends to prevent blowups.
-However, for Lotka--Volterra competition models, attraction prevents blowups while repulsion, though not completely understood, tends to support blowups according to Theorem \ref{theorem43}.
+However, for Lotka--Volterra competition models, attraction prevents blowups while repulsion, though it is not completely understood, tends to support blowups.
 See \cite{LeN2,WGY} for instance.
-We surmise that the same conclusions hold true for the fully parabolic system (\ref{11}) and a completely different approach is needed to show this.
+We surmise that the same conclusions hold true for the fully parabolic system (\ref{11}), though a completely different approach is needed for this purpose.